sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 ### Adding the Ultrasonic sensors
 Checking the environment around with Ultrasonic sensors.
-<br/>SWB with Ultrasonic Sensors - Front
+<br/>HPSWB with Ultrasonic Sensors - view at the front
 ![Front](images/SWB_with_Ultrasonic_Sensors_Front.jpg)

-<br/>SWB with Ultrasonic Sensors - Back
+<br/>HPSWB with Ultrasonic Sensors - view from the back
 ![Back](images/SWB_with_Ultrasonic_Sensors_Back.jpg)

-<br/>SWB with Ultrasonic Sensors - Side
+<br/>HPSWB with Ultrasonic Sensors - view from side
 ![Side](images/SWB_with_Ultrasonic_Sensors_Side.jpg)